 Suppose architectural job fascinates you.
 Then you need to score high in four parts of the GATB: Computation, Three-Dimensional Space, Vocabulary, and Arithmetic Reasoning.

 General Aptitude Test battery assesses your abilities, work values, school subject preferences, and interests to help identify possible career options.
-It can identify your occupational interests and acquires specific information about education and training requirements.
-It helps the psychologists to determine which occupations best fit with your individual's abilities, interests, and personality.
+It can locate your professional interests and acquires specific information about education and training requirements.
+It helps the psychologists to determine which occupations best fit with your individual's abilities, benefits, and personality.

 Some other vocational interest tests use the Holland Codes of personality testing, which group interests into six categories: